rishiraj88/rishiraj88/README.md

 # Hi  👋 to the dear reader!

 Feel free to fork into and pull out of the respositories here.
-Collaboration and sharing are nice acts.
+The nice acts of collaboration and sharing are always welcome.

 To prioritise realisable ideas (SMART goals) and realise the top three, I rate them with-
 - feasibility study,